21st Army (Soviet Union): November 1944 – May 1945

 Thereafter the priority for 1st Ukrainian Front was to cross the Oder and to advance to the river Neisse, from where it was planned it would launch its final offensive towards Dresden and central Germany.
 By early February, 1st Ukrainian Front had established two bridgeheads over the Oder at Scinawa Mala (formerly Steinau), which was downriver from Wroclaw (formerly Breslau), and at Brzeg, which was between Wroclaw and Opole.
 Both 5th Guards Army and 21st Army were concentrated into the southern bridgehead, with 21st Army on the left wing.
 The breakout from the northern bridgehead began on 8 February and within days had forced a gap of more than 100 kilometres in the German lines.
 The breakout from the Brzeg bridgehead against the German Seventeenth Army began on 14 February.
 5th Guards Army advanced to the west and northwest to encircle the substantial German garrison at Wroclaw, and 21st Army advanced to the southwest towards Grodkow.
 The subsequent advance of 21st Army was modest compared to that made by the armies of 1st Ukrainian Front further west.
 As the axis of 1st Ukrainian Front's offensive shifted to the west, 21st Army found itself on a relatively inactive sector of the frontline.
 It was not until mid-March that 1st Ukrainian Front was able to deploy sufficient forces to its left flank to conduct an offensive there.
-By then the Front was ready to mount a combined attack north and south of Opole towards the Prudnik area, an attack that was expected to outflank much of Seventeenth Army.
+By then, the Front was ready to mount a combined attack north and south of Opole towards the Prudnik area, an attack that was expected to outflank much of Seventeenth Army.
 The northern force, which included 21st Army, was to attack southwest from the Grodkow area.
 The southern force would attack to the west from the Kedzierzyn-Kozle area.
-Within four days a number of German divisions in the Opole area had been destroyed by this offensive and by the end of the month 21st Army occupied a 70 kilometre sector of the frontline some 40 kilometres southwest of Wroclaw.
-In April this frontline stabilised again as 1st Ukrainian Front's resources were directed to the west for the impending offensive across the Neisse into central Germany.
+Within four days, a number of German divisions in the Opole area had been destroyed by this offensive and by the end of the month, 21st Army occupied a 70 kilometre sector of the frontline some 40 kilometres southwest of Wroclaw.
+In April, this frontline stabilised again as 1st Ukrainian Front's resources were directed to the west for the impending offensive across the Neisse into central Germany.

 In early May, as representatives of the German government were beginning to discuss with the Allies a general surrender of German forces, Soviet high command decided to launch a final offensive against Army Group Centre.
 The main objective was the capture of Prague, but other Soviet armies facing Army Group Centre's frontline further east, including 21st Army, were required to participate in placing the whole of Army Group Centre under pressure.
-The hurriedly prepared offensive by more than twenty Soviet armies was launched on 5 May and made rapid progress everywhere.
-Over the subsequent four days 21st Army advanced 70 kilometres, taking Wałbrzych and crossing the Czech border to reach Jaromerz by the war's end on 9 May.
+The hurriedly prepared offensive by more than twenty Soviet armies was launched on 5 May and made rapid progress.
+Over the subsequent four days, 21st Army advanced 70 kilometres, taking Wałbrzych and crossing the Czech border to reach Jaromerz by the war's end on 9 May.